IT’s TIME: Update Those Security Settings with PowerShell

 Once your new Secret has been created, modify its security settings using the result of AddSecret.
 In this case, we’ll utilize another method to obtain the object type necessary for adding groups and users, and create new records (one for a user, one for a group).
-Then we’ll add them to the Secret as approvers:

 Finally, we’ll use the UpdateSecret method to apply our new security settings to the same Secret we created earlier.

 Keep errors in check!